KTCrisis/weibull_cpu/README.md

-# Python Class for Preventive Cost and Time Calculation
+# Python Class for Preventive Time Calculation

-Class to calculate best preventive time based on Weibull Distribution
+Small class with plot methods

 # Init CPU with parameters